-Getting the right balance of nutrition pre, during and post-exercise is a common challenge for cyclists and runners.
+Getting the right balance of nutrition before, during and after exercise is a common challenge for cyclists and runners.

-A key issue that needs careful consideration is stomach upset – often caused by how carbohydrates are used during exercise, so we’ve talked to Will Girling, head nutritionist at ONE Pro Cycling & TREK Drops about how real, natural food can fuel your performance, helping you to feel and perform better, ensuring you can train and compete in confidence, without the tummy troubles.
+We talked to Will Girling, head nutritionist at the EF-Education Easypost cycling team about fuelling.
+Can real, natural food help you to feel and perform better, ensuring you can train and compete in confidence, without the tummy troubles?

 We know when your stomach is churning, you can’t enjoy your training and you won’t perform to your best either.